 Nancy O’Brien and Ed Sehl

-Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 3.5 AMA PRA Category 1 Credits™.
+Mayo Clinic College of Medicine and Science designates this enduring material activity for a maximum of 3.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.